peferso/cheat-sheets/AWS/README.md

   ]
 }
 ```
-in the JSON editor.
-Continue and finish the policy creation.

-2. Then we create the AWS Lambda role and we attach the policy created above.
+2. Next, we create the AWS Lambda role and we attach the policy created above.

-3. We go to the AWS Lambda console, and we create a new function from scratch:
+3. We access to the AWS Lambda console, and we create a new function from scratch:
    * We need to provide a name, e.g., startEC2Instance
-   * Choose a language to create the function
+   * Choose a programming language to create the function (python 3.8
    * Associate an existing role (the one created in step 2)
-   * Click on create function and paste this code in the editor (it is python 3.7 code)
+   * Click on create function and paste this code in the editor (it is python 3 code)

 ```python
 import boto3